maxxts/veniventure-publish/content/Veniventure/Sessions/2023-09-09-Veniventure.md

 		- Miguelios asks about [[Leonir|Leonir]], his master
 			- He learns [[Leonir|Leonir]] left before the attack, after withdrawing all his belongings from the bank
 			- Did he know about the attack beforehand?
-	- They pay us give us a new quest: [[Bolsa Profunda, Recompensa Profunda|Bolsa Profunda, Recompensa Profunda]]
+	- They pay us give us a new quest: [[../Quests/Bolsa Profunda, Recompensa Profunda|Bolsa Profunda, Recompensa Profunda]]

 #### Shopping Time